 Special clinical interests in pancreatic cancer, biliary cancer, liver cancer, neuroendocrine tumours and melanoma.

-Dr Corrie qualified in medicine at Oxford University, having already undertaken a PhD in anticancer drug development.
+Dr Corrie qualified in medicine at Oxford University, having already undertaken a PhD in anti-cancer drug development.
 She undertook specialist training in Medical Oncology in Birmingham before being appointed as Consultant at Cambridge University Hospitals NHS Foundation Trust (Addenbrooke’s Hospital) in 1996 and subsequently Associate Lecturer at the University of Cambridge.
-Dr Corrie directed the chemotherapy service at Addenbrooke’s Hospital until 2014 and then focused her interests in leading clinical research.
+She has been closely involved in developing modern therapeutics for melanoma and pancreaticobiliary cancers.

 NHS Hospital / current post(s)

 - Consultant and Associate Lecturer in Medical Oncology, Addenbrooke’s Hospital Cambridge, and the University of Cambridge

 - Immunotherapy biomarkers of response and toxicity

 - Fellow of the Royal College of Physicians (FRCP)